Spend Winter in Mission Beach – You Wish!

 - How long you would use it and how flexible you are for the dates you or your family would be using it.

 - The occupancy you would achieve when you are not here, depends on where the property is, what the property offers and the nightly rate you would charge.

 - Who will manage it for you……if you can manage it yourself with just a cleaner and maintenance person then AirBnB could be perfect.

 It is possible to permanent let the property when you are not here, although it is harder to find that suitable tenant that is prepared to move out when you want it.
 Being summer when the permanent would be residing there, then a property with air-con and a pool would be essential.

-Our peak tourist season starts on the June long weekend, through to the end of the school holidays in October, plus the week over Christmas/New Year, the Easter break and the Australia Day, Anzac Day and Labour Day long weekends.
+Our peak tourist season starts in the June school holidays then continues through to late October early November.
+Depending on how the Christmas/New Year break falls you will get at least a week maybe two weeks, then the Easter break, Australia Day, Anzac Day, Queens Birthday and Labour Day long weekends.
 The remaining school holidays before and after christmas and the holidays after Easter can be very quiet.

-The majority of holiday guests – want the location, so the property either has to be absolute beachfront, across the road from the beach, or they want to have a good view of the water and be within walking distance to restaurants, shopping etc. However budget conscious guests, will book a property with no view as long as it is close to everything and only a very short walk to the beach.
+The majority of holiday guests – want the location, so the property either has to be absolute beachfront, view this, across the road from the beach, or they want a home with a good view of the water, like this.
+Properties within walking distance to restaurants, shopping, coffee shops are also popular.
+However budget conscious guests, will book a property with no view as long as it is close to everything and only a very short walk to the beach.
 For an example, click here

 Occupancy is generally around 30% depending on how well it is marketed.
 The first year it will most likely be less as people may see it one year and then book it for the next, so the longer you have the holiday home available for holiday rental the better the occupancy increases and if it has all the features that holiday makers expect.